dkasun2001/Weather-App/README.md

 # Getting Started

 This weather app uses ReactJS and the Open Weather Map API to display weather information for a given city.

-# Click for see [Live Preview](https://dkh-weather-app.netlify.app/) of the weather app
+Click for see [Live Preview](https://dkh-weather-app.netlify.app/ target="_blank") of the Weather App,

 ## Prerequisites